 Lauren Apter Bairnsfather

-Our office takes a special interest in the success of graduate students in the College of Liberal Arts, during the period of enrollment and upon graduation.
-We collaborate with the Dean of the Graduate School and with the Graduate Student Assembly to stay on top of campus-wide activities that support the graduate student population.
-We also convene the Liberal Arts Graduate Council to connect directly with our students.
+Our office takes a special interest in the success of graduate students in the College of Liberal Arts, throughout the period of enrollment and upon graduation.
+We collaborate with the Dean of the Graduate School and with the Graduate Student Assembly to stay on top of campus-wide efforts that support the graduate student population.
+Within the college, we work closely with academic programs and graduate coordinators.